newmen/DNA/README.md

 # Renderer of 2D DNA animated image

-This project was wrote for course of "Computer Graphics" which I've listened in MUCTR.
-Lectures were read by Solomonova N.D.
-In writing the program was inspired by Natasha (Sway4ka) Fedosova
+This project was written for course of "Computer Graphics" which I've listened in MUCTR.
+Solomonova N.D had read these lectures.
+In writing the program inspired by Natasha (Sway4ka) Fedosova.

 ===